ig-emediplan/specification/chtransmissionformat/README.md

   and determines if compression is used for the `Data`.
 - `Data`:
   - if `Compression = 0`: Plain JSON document.
-    Note that it is highly recommended to always compress the contents.
+    Note that it is RECOMMENDED to compress the contents.
     Later versions (e.g. `ReleaseYear` 23) do no longer support documents without compression.
   - if `Compression = 1`: Base64 encoded and gzipped JSON document